Wyatt Hrudka - From Bikes to Websites - Web by Wyatt

 A website that looks great and does nothing is one of the most common problems I see now.
 A site checked the box, but it’s not the reason the phone isn’t ringing.
 So nobody questions it.
 Meanwhile a competitor with a less polished site shows up first in Google and gets the call.

 In 2021, I stopped tweaking the design and started focusing on the parts of a website that actually drive visibility.
 This is the work I now offer as a dedicated SEO service.
 I rebuilt the technical structure of the site from the ground up.
 I rewrote meta titles and descriptions across every page.
-Then I went category by category, like Fat Bikes, building out content around the specific questions our customers were actually asking, and internally linking it all back to the right category pages.
+Then I went category by category, such as “Fat Bikes”, building out content around the specific questions our customers were actually asking, and internally linking it all back to the right category pages.

 #1 ranking on Google for “American made bicycles,” achieved with zero paid advertising.